pwc3/GitIdentity/README.md

 ## Setup

+For each of your identities, you'll need to do the following:

-You'll need to set up SSH keys for each of your identities.
-They will be saved in your `.ssh` directory.
+- Set up SSH keys and save them in your `.ssh` directory.

-You'll also need to create a `gitconfig` fragment for each of your identities.
-They will be saved in your home directory.
+- Create a `.gitconfig` fragment and save it in your home directory.

-This only needs to be done once per identity.
+Finally, you'll need to create a configuration JSON file indicating what the identities are and where the SSH keys and `.gitconfig` fragments are stored.

 ### Setting up your SSH keys

 You'll need to have an SSH key for each Git identity.
 We'll use a fixed naming scheme to differentiate them.
 They will be stored in your `.ssh` directory.
-Their names will be `id_rsa_git_` followed by the identity name.
+In this example, their names will be `id_rsa_git_` followed by the identity name, but you are free to use whatever naming convention you prefer.
 Consider the case where you have an identity for personal use and for work use.
 We'll call these identities `personal` and `work`.

     $ cd ~/.ssh